GFERC/Bookmarks/betterCode/a_philosophy_of_software_design.md

 of temporal decomposition. focus on the knowledge that’s needed to perform each task, not the order in which tasks occur.

+## Chapter 6
+One of the most
+important elements of software design is determining who needs to know what, and when.
+When the details are important, it is better to make them explicit and as obvious as possible.

+some questions you can ask yourself, which will help you to find the right balance between general-purpose and special-purpose for an interface:
+1. What is the simplest interface that will cover all my current needs?
+If you reduce the number of methods in an API without reducing its overall capabilities, then you are probably creating more general-purpose methods.
+Reducing the number of methods makes sense only as long as the API for each individual method stays simple; if you have to introduce lots of additional arguments in order to reduce the number of methods, then you may not really be simplifying things.
+2.